Economy

 Gems And Jewellery

-India exported gems and jewellery worth USD 17.1 billion in 2006-07.
+India exported gems and jewellery worth USD 32 billion in 2015-16.
 Cut and polished diamonds took the lion's share of exported gem and gold products.
-India is by far the largest diamond cutting and polishing center in the world and the largest consumer of gold..
+India is by far the largest diamond cutting and polishing center in the world and the largest consumer of gold.
+The recent slump in global diamond demand has a resulted in massive layoffs in the diamond processing units based mainly in Surat.

 Gem and Jewellery Export Promotion Council (GJEPC)